ConorCorp/ConorCorp.github.io/content/posts/speedrun-landingpage/index.md

 ### Thoughts
 This would be easy to speed up if repeated.
 I could get it down to 1 hr if I did an exact copy with a different idea.

+Here's some [more of my thoughts](/why-wait-lists) on wait lists.

 ---
 Thanks for reading.

-Let me know your landing page speedruns or if you know of any other good tips/services to try out!
+Let me know if you know if you can recommend any other services!